ErikBorra/lightbooth/README.md

 cd lightbooth;
 sudo python lightbooth.py
 ```

+### What happens?

+* When lightbooth is running, the green led on the breakout board will be on.
+* Once lightbooth is ready to take pictures it will display "ready for action" on the command line, and "Push the button" on the screen connected via HDMI.
+* When the button is clicked, the screen connected to HDMI will count down from `count_down_seconds` to 0, display 'smile :)', and take a picture.
-When lightbooth is running, a green led will be on.
-When a picture is being taken, the lights will switch of and the red led is on.
+* When a picture is being taken, the lights connected to the wall socket will switch off and the red led on the breakout board will turn on.

-In the console, some status messages are shown.
-If you see "command given gphoto2 ...", but don't hear the camera, restart lightbooth.
+* Once the picture has been taken, the lights connected to the wall socket will switch back on, and the red led on the breakout board will turn off.
+* The screen connected to HDMI will display 'transferring picture' until the picture is loaded on screen.
+* You can now click the button again to take a new picture.

 ### Good to know

-* All images are stored on /home/pi/lightbooth/images
+* The high-res version of the picture is stored in /home/pi/lightbooth/images
+* A center square, lower res, version of the picture is stored in /home/pi/lightbooth/images/instagram.
+This picture also has the `anomaly_img` embedded.
-* A public, read only, samba share called 'lightbooth' has been set up on the same dir.
-Connect to this share from another machine to run the slideshow from.
-The subdir 'instagram' has the same images, but as a center square cut-out and with the anomaly logo embedded.
+* A samba share called 'lightbooth' has been set up on the same dir.
+Connect to this share from another machine to run the slideshow from, e.g. via [pipresents](https://github.com/KenT2/pipresents-gapless).
+Connect with raspberry pi credentials to be able to modify the contents of this dir; default is view only.
+* If you see "command given gphoto2 ..." on the command line, but don't hear the camera click, restart lightbooth.

 ## Config